DannyBoy-PI/SolaXAPI/README.md

 This code assumes you have the date/time/region set correctly.
 (Note: Date format used in the code is YYYY-MM-DD)

-This code should be called from a BASH script in CRON and run once a minute (This is important as upload rate is set as below).
+This code should be called from a BASH script in CRON and run once a minute (This is important as upload rate is set as below plus the End Of Day process is set to run at 23:59).
 See example Solaxapi.sh included in repository.

 It will attempt to upload data to PVOuput ONLY when the minute is 00, 15, 30 or 45.